tlabs-data/tablesaw-parquet/README.md

 | BSON |  __Not read__  |  __Not tested__  |
 | Nested Types | TextColumn | Textual representation of the nested type, see *withManageGroupsAs* option |

-Parquet also handles repeated fields (multiple values for the same field), we handle these as the Nested Types: by default a string representation of the repeated fields is stored in a TextColumn.
+Parquet also supports repeated fields (multiple values for the same field); we handle these as the Nested Types: by default a string representation of the repeated fields is stored in a TextColumn.
 The same *withManageGroupsAs* option is used to change this behavior.

 Due to the lack of parquet files for testing, some logical type conversion are currently not tested (INTERVAL, UUID, BSON).